Nice to meet you.

 Visual search is a solution that fills the gaps where words fail to describe what the customer is trying to find.
 It identifies objects within an image and searches for other, similar ones.

-Visual search solutions utilize artificial intelligence and machine learning technologies, which means that such systems are constantly improving based on the experience they gain.
+Visual search engines utilize artificial intelligence and machine learning technologies, which means that such systems are constantly improving based on the experience they gain.
 In short, the more images a visual search engine has analyzed, the more precise it becomes.

-5 notable visual search engines
+8 notable visual search examples

 1. Google Lens